 Housing costs in Warren are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Oregon.

 Unlike some towns, Warren isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Warren are a mix of both white- and blue-collar jobs.
-Overall, Warren is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Warren who work in management occupations (14.98%), office and administrative support (14.14%), and sales jobs (13.30%).
+Overall, Warren is a town of managers, sales and office workers, and service providers.
+There are especially a lot of people living in Warren who work in business and financial occupations (17.06%), office and administrative support (15.71%), and management occupations (14.02%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Warren has relatively fewer families with younger children, and/or college students.
 Combined, this makes Warren a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

+Warren is a somewhat ethnically-diverse town.
 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warren residents report their race to be White.
 Warren also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.14% of the town’s residents.
-Important ancestries of people in Warren include German, English, Norwegian, Irish, and Scottish.
+People of Hispanic or Latino origin account for 11.36% of the town’s residents.
+Important ancestries of people in Warren include German, English, Scottish, Irish, and Scandinavian.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Pacific Island languages.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.